Youth and Families

 Why join EMSP?

-- Gain valuable skills, knowledge, and connections through fun and interesting STEAM activities in and out of school.
+- Gain valuable skills, knowledge, and connections through fun and engaging STEAM activities in and out of school.

 - Learn about high-wage, high-demand jobs in our region, accessible through STEAM education.